rust-lang/rfcs/text/0000-project-ffi-unwind.md

 The first step of the project group is to define a **roadmap** indicating the planned sequence in which it will design and propose particular behaviors and features.
-Once the project group feels it has completed work on some item in the roadmap, that item will be submitted to the community as an RFC or FCP.
+Once the project group feels it has completed work on some item in the roadmap, that item will be submitted as an RFC or FCP for review by the lang team and the community at large.

 ## Stabilizing unspecified "TBD" behavior
 [stabilizing-tbd]: stabilizing-unspecified-tbd-behavior